Top Driving Tips for New Drivers! Avoid that Ticket…or Worse…

 As an attorney, I know these recommendations can save you time and money or worse… These methods are tried and true.
-After defending clients in numerous municipalities including New York, I listen to the officers and the court and here is the down low!
+After defending clients in numerous municipalities, I listen to the officers and the court and here is the down low!
 Some of the advice below is meant to avoid the ticket altogether but some advice is for beating the ticket in court or prior to court.
 Read on!!
 Discuss with your teen drivers!

 1. Be nice to the police officer: When the officer approaches your car, please do not ask what you did wrong.
 The police hate this question and it just encourages them to issue you a ticket.
 Simply hand over your license, registration and insurance card.
 Also, rather than make him stand outside your card while you fumble to find your documents-have them in hand when he approaches.
 They like that!